Payment and installment plans continue to gain popularity, and for good reason.

 Payment plans with Stripe Checkout

-Stripe Checkout is a user-friendly pre-built payment form which enables users to create and embed no-code checkout pages directly into their website, or redirect customers to a secure Stripe-hosted payment page.
+Stripe Checkout is a user-friendly pre-built payment form that enables users to create and embed no-code checkout pages directly into their website or redirect customers to a secure Stripe-hosted payment page.

-Stripe Checkout supports one-time payments and subscription options and can be set up with a variety of payment methods, including credit cards, Apple Pay, Google Pay and buy now, pay later options like Klarna and Afterpay.
+Stripe Checkout supports one-time payments and subscription options and can be set up with various payment methods, including credit cards, Apple Pay, Google Pay, and buy now, pay later options like Klarna and Afterpay.

 Buy now, pay later payment plans with Stripe